-This year I’m starting a new Rare Bird 101 annual tradition.
+This year I’m starting a new tradition.
 I’m calling it The Best of Wild Turkey.
-The premise is simple – select a few noteworthy releases from the past year to spotlight.
+The premise is simple: select a few noteworthy releases from the past year to spotlight.
 While ratings will certainly factor into my selection process, they won’t be the sole determining factor.
-The goal is to recognize Wild Turkey releases that aren’t just quality pours, but offer traits one could argue as unique or special and worthy of one’s attention.
+The goal is to recognize Wild Turkey releases that aren’t just quality pours, but offer traits one could argue as special and worthy of one’s attention.

-My rules are straightforward – to be eligible for selection a release must be produced at Wild Turkey Distillery and bottled and/or initially available for sale within the same calendar year.
+My rules are straightforward.
+To be eligible for selection a release must be produced at Wild Turkey Distillery and bottled and/or initially available for sale within this calendar year.
 That means no dusties or bottles from previous years.
-Private single barrels, independent bottlings, even Campari Whiskey Baron releases (so long as they’re confirmed as Wild Turkey distilled and aged) are all potential selections.
+Private single barrels, independent bottlings, even Campari Whiskey Baron releases (so long as they’re produced by Wild Turkey) are all potential selections.
 Finally, while some whiskeys are eligible for multiple categories, each category will have a single unique winner.
 In other words, you won’t find a particular whiskey winning multiple categories.

 So without further ado, I present to you Rare Bird 101’s Best of Wild Turkey 2017 …

 Best Design (2017) – Campari Whiskey Barons No. 1 (Old Ripy and Bond & Lillard)